USEPA/e-manifest/docs/src/Services/Manifest/validation.md

 ## Rejection Information Validation

-1. If an Original Manifest is rejected then Emanifest.rejection shall be specified as "true".
+1. If an Original Manifest is rejected then `Emanifest.rejection` shall be specified as `true`.

-2. Emanifest.rejection and RejectionInfo shall be provided at the "ReadyForSignature" status.
+2. `Emanifest.rejection` and `RejectionInfo` shall be provided at the `ReadyForSignature` status.
 If provided for earlier statuses these fields will be ignored.

-   - 2.1 If Emanifest.status < "ReadyForSignature" and either Emanifest.rejection or RejectionInfo fields are provided
+   - 2.1 If `Emanifest.status < "ReadyForSignature"` and either `Emanifest.rejection` or `RejectionInfo` fields are
+     provided
      then the service generates the following warning:
      ```json
      {